Middlesex County Council elections: 1889 - 1919

 This body appointed an Apportionment Committee to liaise with the London County Council to apportion between the two bodies the old central meeting halls and other civic properties and responsibilities.
-It was decided to seek Middlesex Guildhall, Westminster, as the headquarters of the county council (extra-territorial but convenient to local-line terminus railway stations).
+It was decided to seek Middlesex Guildhall, Westminster, as the headquarters of the county council (extraterritorial but convenient to local-line terminus railway stations).
 The justices of the peace for Middlesex met to consider county business for the last time on 28 March 1889 at the Sessions House, Clerkenwell.
 The Sessions House duly passed to the London County Council, and Middlesex County Council came into official existence on 1 April 1889.

 1919 - 1946

 The triennial elections were suspended for the duration of the First World War, and when polling was held on 8 March 1919 there was a vigorous campaign centred on the issue of the Sunday opening of cinemas.
 The Cinematograph Exhibitors Association supported 16 candidates, including members of the Labour Party, who gained their first seats on the council.
 The 1922 and 1925 elections were, for the most part, not run on party lines.
 The Times noted that it was "impossible to separate the candidates into different classes, and the contests are run much more upon local considerations than any widespread policy labelled throughout the county".
 The size of the council was increased in that year from 80 members (60 councillors and 20 aldermen) to 98 (74 councillors and 24 aldermen).
 The majority of the members of the county council continued not to bear party labels.
 In 1928 the majority of the council were described as "Moderate", with Labour forming an opposition.
 Labour continued to make advances at the 1931 election, and this led to the formation of a Middlesex Municipal Association "representative of all anti-Socialist members".
 The association was supported by the various Conservative Party organisations of the county although it was not officially affiliated to the party.

 The number of councillors rose at the 1934 and 1937 elections.